Educational Family Day-Trips in the Adirondacks

 The Adirondack Public Observatory- Located in Tupper Lake, this new attraction enables experts and novices alike to view the spectacle of space with a variety of telescopes.
 Kids and adults will have a ball learning about the night sky!

 Museums and Historical Attractions

 When you are out on a hike or drive in the Adirondacks, it’s hard not to think about the pioneers who led the way into this great wilderness for the first time and the people who first eeked out a living in the unforgiving wilderness.

 Lower Saranac Lake and Ampersand Bay Resort have their own interesting historical tales and played an integral part of the exploration of the region, but for a more in-depth experience, we suggest a visit to the Saranac Lake Laboratory.
-This tuburculosis lab turned history museum is a great way to explore the history of this area on a rainy day.
+This tuberculosis lab turned history museum is a great way to explore the history of this area on a rainy day.

 For a full-day adventure, the Adirondack Museum in Blue Mountain Lake is well worth the drive.
-With tons of exhibits, hands on activies and educational programs, it's a must see for a family with children.
+With tons of exhibits, hands on activities and educational programs, it’s a must see for a family with children.
 Combine this with a visit to the Wild!
 Center in Tupper Lake for discounted tickets!